 “Recycled content,” on the other hand, means a product already includes content from previously used material.
 In other words, recycled content means that the new product you’re using – let’s say, a paper cup – was made at least in part from content that’s already been recycled.

-Sustana’s fiber products are made using 100% recovered post-consumer recycled materials.
-Our EnviroLife™ fiber, for instance, is 100% post-consumer recycled fiber that is compliant with FDA standards for food-grade packaging.
-That means manufacturers can use this fiber, together with virgin fiber, to make paper stock board used in cups, takeout containers, popcorn tubs and other food-grade packaging.
+Sustana’s fiber products are made using 100% recovered recycled materials.
+Our EnviroLife™ fiber, for instance, is 100% recycled fiber that is compliant with FDA standards for food-grade packaging.
+That means manufacturers can use this fiber, together with non-recycled fiber, to make paper stock board used in cups, takeout containers, popcorn tubs and other food-grade packaging.

 More recycled content, more sustainability